 Holiday Mental Health Tips

 Make a plan to focus on one thing at a time.
-Try a few ideas from “mindfulness” as a strategy to balance the hustle and bustle of things like shopping, cooking, and family get-togethers during the holidays: stop and pay attention to what is happening at the moment, focus your attention on one thing about it, notice how you are feeling at the time, withhold immediate judgment, and instead be curious about the experience.
+Try a few ideas from "mindfulness" as a strategy to balance the hustle and bustle of things like shopping, cooking, and family get-togethers during the holidays: Stop and pay attention to what is happening at the moment, focus your attention on one thing about it ,and notice how you are feeling at the time.
+Withhold immediate judgment, and instead be curious about the experience.

-Keep routines the same.
-Stick to your child’s usual sleep and mealtime schedules when you can to reduce stress and help your child and you enjoy the holidays.
+Try to keep household routines the same.
+Stick to your child's usual sleep and mealtime schedules when you can, which may reduce stress and help your family enjoy the holidays.

-Don’t feel pressured to “over-spend.”
-Think about making one or two gifts instead of buying everything.
+Don't feel pressured to "over-spend on gifts."
+Consider making one or two gifts.
 Help your child make a gift for his or her other parent, grandparents, or other important adults and friends.
-Chances are, those gifts will be the most treasured ones and will teach your child many important lessons that purchasing presents can’t.
+Chances are, those gifts will be the most treasured ones and will teach your child many important lessons.

-Most important of all, enjoy the Holidays for what they are - time to enjoy with your family.
-So, be a family, do things together like sledding or playing board games, spend time visiting with relatives, neighbors and friends.
+Most important of all, enjoy the holidays for what they are -- time to enjoy with your family.
+So, be a family, do things together like sledding or playing board games, and spend time visiting with relatives, neighbors, and friends.